Christina Spittel

 Spittel C; Korte B, 2009, '"Shakespeare under Different Flags: The Bard in German Classrooms from Hitler to Honecker."', Journal of Contemporary History, pp. 267 - 286

-Spittel C, 2007, 'Remembering the war: Australian novelists in the interwar years', Australian Literary Studies, vol. 23
+Spittel C, 2007, 'Remembering the war: Australian novelists in the interwar years', Australian Literary Studies, 23